Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Added screencasts to `core` and `grid` modules, so that people get a better starter.
 - Added `$drawer-border-radius` for constistency.
 - Updated `mini-sucroa` to use the new components.
+- Updated all templates to display perfectly after all the change.
+- `mini-sucroa` demo didn't need any updates, `mini-lite` required the removal of the `nav` element which was an artifact (whoops!).
+- The other two flavors will be updated to include the new elements and get rid of any problematic stuff (will update in a bit).
+- Updated flavor descriptions in `flavors.html`.
+- Everything is ready for release, let's write the `CHANGELOG` for **v2.2.0**.
+(A couple of templates and things might be done later today, as well as linking to them from certain components such as the `.drawer` which could benefit from that.)